Tamagoyaki: Sushi

 Large futomaki rolls often use tamagoyaki as an ingredient.

 Similar dishes

 In Japan, there are several similar dishes to tamagoyaki, such as usuyaki-tamago, kinshi-tamago, and iri-tamago.
 They differ by their thicknesses, and the manner in which they are fried.
 Usuyaki-tamago is thinner, kinshi-tamago is a kind of usuyaki-tamago that is cut like fine threads, and iri-tamago is similar to scrambled eggs.

-Datemaki (伊達巻) is prepared similarly to tamagoyaki, but incorporates fish paste or hanpen into the batter.
+Datemaki (伊達巻)(ja), traditionally eaten on New Year's, is prepared similarly to tamagoyaki, but incorporates fish paste or hanpen into the batter.